DoHITB/RSAAnalyzer/README.md

 It performs initial analysis for CPC0, then iterates over all CPC set.
 To achieve this, RSAAnalyzer performs fake-parallelism via bat files

-This project uses BigInteger.c (https://github.com/DoHITB/BigInteger.c) and Logging.c (https://github.com/DoHITB/Logging.c) projects
+This project uses BigInteger.c (https://github.com/DoHITB/BigInteger.c) [with custom changes] and Logging.c (https://github.com/DoHITB/Logging.c) projects